lucdar/itg-cli/README.md

 ## Configuring

 `itg-cli` will generate a config file if one is not found at the default location.
-This location and the default values vary depending on the platform (see below).
-The location of the created config file will be output by the program after it's created.
+This location and the default values vary depending on the platform.
+The location of the created config file will be output by after it's created.

 The `init-config` command is used to write a default config file to a location of your choice (or the default location if none is supplied).
 You can supply